As published in

 Bottlemart Dapto NSW, Regional, June 2020

-Contact us if you’d like to access the full data set to benchmark your competition merchandising strategy and its impact of product visibility and easiness to find the seltzer category from a shopper perspective.
+Contact us if you’d like to access the full data set to benchmark your competition merchandising strategy and its impact on product visibility and easiness to find the seltzer category from a shopper perspective.